Fire and rescue services

 The Lebanese Pound is the official currency of Lebanon.
 Both the USD and the Lebanese Pound (also known as the Lebanese Lira) are accepted throughout Lebanon.

 Currency exchange facilities and ATMs are widely available in Beirut and other large cities.
-But not all ATMs give out USD, and daily withdrawal limits may apply.
+Daily withdrawal limits and high withdrawal fees may apply.

 The Lebanese Pound has devalued sharply as a result of the ongoing economic crisis.
 This has led to high inflation and diminished the purchasing power of the Lebanese Pound.
 Make sure you have access to enough hard currency cash during your stay.
 Contact your bank and monitor media reports before you travel to Lebanon.